PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 consumer, surrounding calls, dependency, public API, or TensorFlow behavior.
 Keep both new results unconsumed, validate sequentially, commit, and push only;
 do not create, reopen, or update a pull request.

+## Affine pre/post direct result retention implementation checkpoint

+The initial and no-layout fallback raw expressions now retain their unchanged one-key dictionaries as `_layout_pass_set_1_affine_prepost_stats` and `_no_layout_fallback_affine_prepost_stats`.
+Both targets remain unconsumed and observation-only.
+The final lowerer call still retains `_no_layout_final_affine_prepost_stats`; all three declarative orchestration selections and the consumed late-binary form remain unchanged.

+No result schema, GraphIndex ownership, rewrite cap, candidate handling, pruning, layout synchronization, direct argument or condition, existing final target, nested selection, late-binary consumer, surrounding production call, dependency, public API, or TensorFlow boundary changed.
+A zero counter remains insufficient to infer absence of mutation.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.56s`
+- indexed owner, terminal/attention/suffix/late-binary routes, initial and no-layout boundaries, final validation, architecture, and pass-efficiency
+  coverage: `496 passed in 20.88s`
+- branch-changed broad suite: `1627 passed in 30.99s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.
+At resume, re-inventory the remaining raw pass expressions and select the next complete owner family before changing another boundary.
+Commit and push only; do not create, reopen, or update a pull request.